carbonatedcaffeine/JuiceFileManagerMinimal/README.md

 # JuciceFileManagerMinimal

-a file manager made from just python code and made for linux minimal
+a file manager made from just python code and made for linux minimal and the dahlia operating system

 Now featured in dahliaOS: https://github.com/dahlia-os